epsilon537/boxlambda/docs/architecture.md

 DFX is not supported on the A7-35T.
 Neither is the Hierarchical Design Flow.
 This means we have to stick to a monolithic design.
 The RTL for all components is combined into one single design, which is synthesized, implemented, and turned into a single bitstream.
 There is still room for RTL experimentation in this build, but you won't be able to live-load it.
 It's going to require an update of the Full Configuration Bitstream.

 The A7-35T FPGA has much less Block RAM than the A7-100T.
-As a result, the amount of video RAM has been reduced to 64 KB and the two of DPRAMs are reduced to 32 KB each.
+As a result, the amount of video RAM has been reduced to 64 KB, and the two Dual Port RAMs are reduced to 32 KB each.

 All other components are the same as in the Arty A7-100T Configuration.